Career Timeline of Joe Flacco: Major Achievements and Milestones

 February 3, 2013: Super Bowl XLVII Victory

-On February 3, 2013, Joe Flacco led the Baltimore Ravens to a 34-31 victory over the San Francisco 49ers in Super Bowl XLVII.
-Flacco completed 22 of 33 passes for 287 yards and three touchdowns, earning him the game's Most Valuable Player award and a brand-new 2014 Chevrolet Corvette.
+On February 3, 2013, Joe Flacco led the Baltimore Ravens to a 34–31 victory over the San Francisco 49ers in Super Bowl XLVII.
+Flacco completed 22 of 33 passes for 287 yards and three touchdowns, earning him the Super Bowl MVP award and tying a record for consecutive playoff games with at least three touchdown passes.
+He was also awarded a Chevrolet Corvette.

-On March 4, 2013, Joe Flacco became the highest-paid quarterback in NFL history after signing a six-year contract worth $120.6 million.
-However, he was soon surpassed by Aaron Rodgers and Matt Ryan.
+On March 4, 2013, Joe Flacco became the highest-paid quarterback in NFL history after signing a six-year contract worth $120.6 million with the Baltimore Ravens, although he was soon surpassed by Aaron Rodgers and Matt Ryan.

 2013: Statistically Worst Season